-Learning Goal 2 - Using the appropriate rubric, term papers for the six sociology majors in SO224, Poverty and Welfare, were reviewed.
-Five of the six (or 83%) scored at or above the standard of 3.
-The scores for each student are as follows:
+Learning Goal 2 - Using the appropriate rubric, term papers for the eight sociology majors in SO224, Poverty and Welfare, were reviewed.
+Six of the eight (or 75%) scored at or above the standard of 3.
+The scores are summarized as follows: